protocolbuffers/protobuf/BUILDING.md

 * bazel
 * clang

-At the top level, this project is built with bazel.
-Java parts are built with Maven.
-All languages assume that protoc is built and installed first.
+This project is built with bazel.
+Individual language builds assume that protoc is built and installed first.